Openpipes-org/.github/profile/README.md

 ### Complete organ wood console

-Plans with assembly instructions, allowing to build their own organ console.
-They are optimized to be easily assembled directly from the cut shop, from the provided cut list.
+Plans with assembly instructions to build their own organ console.
+They are optimized to be easily assembled directly from the cut shop, from the provided cut list:

+* 3 manuals console (ver 1)
 * 2 manuals console (ver 2)
 * 2 manuals console (ver 1)